Professor Phillip Horky

 Maria Cristina Mennuti: Demonology in Antiquity: From post-Hellenistic Platonism to Christianity (First Supervisor)

-Valerio Ricciardi: The Architectonic Science: Politics and the Statesman’s Knowledge in Ancient Philosophy (First Supervisor)
+Valerio Ricciardi: The Architectonic Science: Politics and the Statesman’s Knowledge in Ancient Philosophy (Co-first Supervisor, with Nathan Gilbert)

 Cesare Sinatti: The Mind Through All Things: Stoic Cosmic Psychology and its Role in the Unification of the Cosmos (First Supervisor)